GroupProject2020/Ovito/doc/python/introduction/overview.rst

 To access this capability from a script, we first need to understand the basics of OVITO's underlying data model.
 In general, there are two different groups of objects that participate in the described system:
-Objects that constitute the modification pipeline (the modifiers and the data source) and *data objects*, which carry the data that is being processed by the modifier.
-The data objects enter the modification pipeline, get modified by a modifier, or are newly produced (e.g. computed particle properties).
+Objects that constitute the modification pipeline (i.e. the modifiers and a data source) and *data objects*, which carry the data that is being processed by the modifiers.
+The data objects enter the modification pipeline, get modified by one or more modifiers, or are newly produced (e.g. as a result of a computation).
-We start by discussing the objects that consitute a modification pipeline.
+We first discuss the objects that constitute the modification pipeline.

 ------------------------------------
 Data sources, modifiers, and more
 ------------------------------------

-A modification pipeline is fed by a *data source*, which is an object that provides or generates the input data entering a modification pipeline.
+A modification pipeline is always fed by some *data source*, which is an object that provides or generates the input data entering a modification pipeline.
 OVITO currently knows two types of data sources: :py:class:`~ovito.io.FileSource` and :py:class:`~ovito.data.DataCollection`.
-The :py:class:`~ovito.io.FileSource` class is the data source typically used.
+The :py:class:`~ovito.io.FileSource` class is the data source type commonly used.
 It is responsible for loading data from an external file and passing it on to the modification pipeline.

 The data source and the modification pipeline together form an :py:class:`~ovito.ObjectNode`.
 This class